MohamedRadwan-DevOps/devops-step-by-step/none-community/course-outline.md

  - Lesson 3: Understanding Lead Time and Frequency of Deployment

 Module 2: Application Development Lifecyle in Action
+ - Lesson 1: Introduction to Requirements Engineering and Backlog
+ - Lesson 2: Introduction to Virtual Machine (VM)
- - Lesson 1: Developing an Application with Several Options
+ - Lesson 3: Developing an Application with Several Options
- - Lesson 2: Understanding Types of Applications and Their Workflow
+ - Lesson 4: Understanding Types of Applications and Their Workflow
- - Lesson 3: Code Quality Verification in Action
+ - Lesson 5: Code Quality Verification in Action

 Module 3: Introduction to Cloud
  - Lesson 1: Overview of Cloud Computing Models